Suran Song

 Cladogram, Curated by Yasmeen Siddiqui

 August Christy, performance-art-based video painting with original rock song.
-C-print stills and performance-art-based video panting by Suran Song.
-Music by Suran Song and Keith Marlowe.
+C-print stills and performance-art-based video panting by SuRan Song.
+Music by SuRan Song and Keith Marlowe.

-Suran Song - vocals, lyrics, melody
+SuRan Song - vocals, lyrics, melody

 Keith Marlowe - guitar